Green Bay Packers vs. Chicago Bears NFL Week 14 Odds, Plays and Insights - NewsBreak

 Check out odds, plays and more for the Green Bay Packers vs. Chicago Bears NFL Week 14 matchup on December 12, 2021.

-The Green Bay Packers (9-3) have an NFC North matchup in Week 14 against the Chicago Bears (4-8).
+NFC North rivals will clash in NFL Week 14 action when the Green Bay Packers (9-3) meet the Chicago Bears (4-8).

 For more great betting and fantasy insight, join the SI Winners Club Newsletter .